jeremyrist/jeremyrist.github.io/tutorial-week-3.md

 * When you click `inspect element` you are shown the `HTML`, `CSS`, and `JavaSript` of the webpage and can see what `id` or `class` or `element` or whatever you clicked on.. you can learn more about it.

 * If you're into abstract art then the image below is for you.
-It's a way of looking at a webpage.
+It's a way of looking at how a webpage is balanced.

 ![img](http://zengrids.com/images/limitless-layouts.png)